 - Murphy House (Built 1962- 2006)

-It is not known if Jonathan Whitaker adopted these two children, but they are shown by some sources as Mary and Phoebe Whitaker.
-Both the wills of Jonathan Whitaker and Elizabeth Whitaker mention only Elizabeth, Jonathan, Jr., Nathaniel, and Eliphalet as heirs.
+Mary Whitaker was the youngest daughter of Jonathan Whitaker and married Jonathan Brown.
+Both of the wills of Jonathan Whitaker and Elizabeth Whitaker strangely only mentioned Elizabeth, Jonathan, Jr., Nathaniel, and Eliphalet as heirs.
 It is possible that Sarah and Isaac Whitaker died young.
 I have been unable to find information to prove that Phoebe Whitaker was the daughter of Jonathan Whitaker.

-- Mary Whitaker married Samuel Brown, who died in 1763 leaving property to his wife.
+- Mary Whitaker married Samuel Brown.
+Samuel died in 1763 leaving property to Mary Whitaker.

-- Mary Brown married Ebenezer White.
-The Taverns Name was known as White’s Tavern.
+- Mary Whitaker Brown then married Ebenezer White.
+The Taverns name was changed to White’s Tavern.

 - Incorrect, based on the reference below, she would have been 57.
 Whitaker Family “a manuscript from Dartmouth College records shows her birth year as 1719 and the names of her spouses as Samuel Brown and Edwin Whitaker.
 Click Here